 - Medical Services

 - Travel / Hotels

 100% natural and safe disinfecting deodorant made of scallop shells from Hokkaido.
-What more?
-It is Halal certified.
+What's more?
+Our product is Halal-certified.

 SHELLISTA – From the Sea to Your Home